0xh3xa/algorithms/README.md

 * Basic plan:

     - Save items in a key-indexed table (index is a function of the key)
-    - Hash function:method for computing array index from key
+    - Hash function: Method for computing array index from key

 * Issues: